TheFutureDoesNotBelongToMuggers/TheFutureDoesNotBelongToMuggers/README.md

 - 👋 Hi, I’m @TheFutureDoesNotBelongToMuggers
 - 👀 I’m interested in ... evertything the coding has to offer
-- 🌱 I’m currently learning ... srry , i am a noob
+- 🌱 I’m currently learning ... srry , i am a noob .
+I am stilll studying @ school
 - 💞️ I’m looking to collaborate on software engineering and UI Design
 - 📫 How to reach me ...email me